`

 Proceed as follows:

-Manually add pipelines to a pipeline stack.
+Manually add pipelines to your own pipeline stack.

 In the name field of the new, still empty pipelines ( None by default), you will find an arrow pointing downwards (see also the following illustration).
 Click on it to open a selection window where you can select the Cineware pipelines.
 If this list is empty, check the filter settings by clicking on the cogwheel symbol to the right of the search field (see also the following illustration).
-The options for Show Engine Content and Show Plugin Content must be activated in the filter settings.
+The options for Engine Content and Plugin Content must be activated in the filter settings.

 Select these entries one after the other for the four newly created pipelines: